Anti-Peruvian sentiment

-Anti-Peruvian sentiment (Antiperuanismo) refers to negative feelings, fear and hatred towards towards Peruvians based on a combination of historical, cultural, and ethnic prejudices.
+Anti-Peruvian sentiment (Antiperuanismo) refers to negative feelings, fear, hatred and discrimination toward and/or against Peruvians based on a combination of historical, cultural, and ethnic prejudices.

 It arose since the 19th century in some societies as a consequence of their territorial expansion and that germinated as a tendency in the nationalisms of neighboring countries, mainly Ecuador, Chile and to a lesser extent due to the disputed origin of different cultural manifestations, such as recipes and gastronomic preparations (such as pisco or picarones) or folkloric dances (such as the diablada or the morenada) whose origin is disputed or shared with Chile and Bolivia.
 In addition, due to different political and ideological differences with the Bolivarian leaders and their Chavista sympathizers in Venezuela.

 It can manifest itself in many ways, such as individual hatred or discrimination, tabloid media, attacks by groups organized for that purpose, even on social networks.